icerpc/icerpc-csharp/README.md

 IceRPC leverages [System.IO.Pipelines] for maximum efficiency.
 This allows IceRPC to rent all its byte buffers from the same configurable memory pool.

-IceRPC naturally supports cancellation just like all modern C# libraries, with trailing cancellation token parameters.
+IceRPC supports cancellation just like all modern C# libraries, with trailing cancellation token parameters.
 This cancellation works "across the wire": when you cancel an outstanding RPC invocation, the remote service is notified and can in turn cancel further processing.